The Internet of Things in SAP Cloud Platform (Practical Demo)

 Just kidding, the purpose was to verify how, and whether it is possible to link the device up to EUR 10 with a solution from SAP.
 The shopping list was very short and consisted of:

 - Digital DHT11 thermometer and humidifier

-I used SAP Cloud Platform in Trial version (Neo Trial), which can be used free of charge for an unlimited period after you register with any mail (you do not have to be a SAP Partner).
-Therefore, the “Trial” label is not related to time but functional one.
+I used SAP Cloud Platform in Trial version (Neo Trial), which can be used free of charge for an unlimited period after you register with any mail (you do not have to be an SAP Partner).
+Therefore, the “Trial” label is not related to time but a functional one.
 After launching the “Internet of Things” service and initial setup from the SAP Cloud Platform, the “iotmms” application automatically appears in the Java applications in the Stopped state.

 After the app is running successfully, it is time to register the device that we will use along with the message type (which form of message we will send to the SAP Cloud Platform).

 Only temperature and humidity is needed for the demo.
 Messages will be sent via HTTP (OData).
 MQTT and WebSockets are also available.